-SECTION 14.
+SECTION 13.
 Ordinance 14482, Section 18, as amended, and K.C.C.
 2.49.170 are hereby amended to read as follows:

-((A. On January 1, 2003, King County shall transfer to the authority balances in the following funds, reserving only sufficient funds to meet current county obligations:
+A. ((On January 1, 2003, King County shall transfer to the authority balances in the following funds, reserving only sufficient funds to meet current county obligations:

 1. All hotel-motel tax revenues designated by the state of Washington and appropriated by the county council for cultural purposes in King County, including, but not limited to, all encumbered and unencumbered hotel-motel tax revenues in the arts and cultural development fund;